Upper Buttress Route

 We were very pleased with the route.
 The rock is very good on the first buttress, the scrambling is solid and enjoyable, and the upper buttress is in a great position.

-Getting ThereFly to Dubai.
-Tourist visas are available for many nationalities on entry.
-Drive to Ras Al Khaimah in one hour.
+From Dubai, drive to Ras Al Khaimah in one hour.
 Continue north towards Khasab for 25km.
 Turn off at the Wadi Ghalilah sign after the Union Cement factory.
 Drive to the end of the track beyond the Shady Circus climbing area (see guidebook for details).
 Walk up the wadi following the Stairway to Heaven track on the right hand side.
 The start of the route is staight ahead where Stairway goes up the big scree slope/boulderfield on the left (one hour from parking).

 The first continuous ascent by Pete Thompson and Pete Myers on 5-2-2011.